DanielDanielsson/eslint-config-danieldanielsson/README.md

 ## Installation

-1. If you don't already have a `package.json` file, create one with `npm init -y`.

-2. Then we need to install this config
+1. First, install the package and make sure it's added to your `package.json` file in the devDependencies.

 ```
-npm i @danieldanielsson/eslint-config
+npm i -D @danieldanielsson/eslint-config
 ```

-3. We need to put our eslint settings in a file in the root of your project.
+2. We need to put our eslint settings in a file in the root of your project.
 Create a `.eslintrc` or `.eslintrc.js` file for that:

 For javscript projects, use `@danieldanielsson/eslint-config`.
 (I recommend using typescript)